sj1999-BIT/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ### Viewing help : `help`
-To shows a message on how to access the help page.
+To show a message on how to access the help page.
 1. Type the command: `help` in the command box.
 2. Press Enter